csound-flossmanual/csound-floss/book/03-c-control-structures.md

 in audio programming languages.

-If i-Time then tot k-Time!
+If i-Time then not k-Time!
 --------------------------

 The fundamental difference in Csound between i-time and k-time which has